Polls

 >Plus, you never answer my questions about if you’ve ever had a racist thought or deed, even inadvertantly.
 You refuse to answer.
 There’s the Holier Than Thou concept again.
 Don’t address me anymore.
 I do not find you in Any Way Reasonable to Debate With.
 Thanks.

-6. Seattle in Texas says:
+40. Seattle in Texas

 > He is a regular commentator on Occidental Dissent a ‘white nationalist’blog.